 If you asked me for a list of my favourite exercises, they would 100% be upper body, bodyweight exercises.

-Don't get me wrong, it can be quite overwhelming to set this type of goal.
-Especially if you find it difficult hanging from a bar or dread those days you have push ups on your program.
+Let’s be honest, chin-ups, push-ups, and dips are super badass.
+Getting your first one of any of these exercises is an incredibly empowering goal to achieve (at the end of this I’ll give you some exercises to make sure you get there!).
+But first, let’s talk about how it can be quite overwhelming to set this type of goal.
+Especially if you find it difficult hanging from a bar or dread those days you have push-ups on your program.

 Let's use the infamous chin-up as an example.